-Net sales increased primarily due to the pass-through of higher aluminum costs and 6% higher sales unit volumes.
+Net sales increased primarily due to the pass-through of higher aluminum costs and 7% and 6% higher sales unit volumes for the three and nine months ended September 30, 2018.

-Segment income increased primarily due higher sales unit volumes partially offset by higher freight costs in North America.
+Segment income decreased primarily due to higher freight costs in North America partially offset by higher sales unit volumes.
 The Company anticipates that elevated freight costs will continue for the remainder of the year.